hacknlove/orgasmoproject/docs/GettingStarted/DynamicRoutes.md

 ## Data Side

-?> If you are using the official drivers and the official admin panel, you don't need to read this documentation.
+?> If you are using the official driver and the official admin panel, you don't need to read this documentation.

 With orgasmo you can define your routes in the data source.